Linuxfabrik/monitoring-plugins/check-plugins/redfish-sel/README.md

                    [--password PASSWORD] [--test TEST] [--timeout TIMEOUT]
                    [--url URL] [--username USERNAME]

-Checks the System Event Log (SEL) of the Redfish Manager collection.
-Returns an alert based on the severity of the messages.
+Checks the System Event Log (SEL) of Redfish-compatible servers via the Redfish API.
+Alerts based on the severity of log entries.
+Entries can be filtered by regex.

 options:
   -h, --help           show this help message and exit -V, --version        show program's version number and exit --always-ok          Always returns OK.
-  --insecure           This option explicitly allows to perform "insecure" SSL
+  --insecure           This option explicitly allows insecure SSL connections.
-                       connections.
-Default: True
   --no-proxy           Do not use a proxy.
-Default: False --password PASSWORD  Redfish API password.
+  --password PASSWORD  Redfish API password.
   --test TEST          For unit tests.
 Needs "path-to-stdout-file,path-to-
                        stderr-file,expected-retc".